Hacker posts racial slur on fan chat with black NHL player

-The NHL team scrambled to disable the hacker it called “a vile individual” on the Zoom chat with K’Andre Miller, the 20-year-old former Wisconsin defenseman drafted No. 22 overall in 2018.
+The NHL team scrambled to disable the hacker on the Zoom chat with K’Andre Miller, the 20-year-old former Wisconsin defenseman drafted No. 22 overall in 2018.

-“We were incredibly appalled by this behavior, which has no place online, on the ice, or anywhere, and we are investigating the matter,” the Rangers said in a statement.
+“A vile individual hijacked the chat to post racial slurs, which we disabled as soon as possible,” the Rangers said in a statement.
+“We were incredibly appalled by this behavior, which has no place online, on the ice, or anywhere, and we are investigating the matter.”

+The hacker repeatedly posted the one-word slur in all capital letters on the Rangers’ “Future Fridays” series on Twitter.

 The NHL also released a statement, saying: